Norwegian Academy of Literature and Freedom of Expression

-The Norwegian Academy of Literature and Freedom of Expression (Det Norske Akademi for Litteratur og Ytringsfrihet) is a Norwegian institution, founded by the poet Knut Ødegård in 2003, and also called Bjørnstjerne Bjørnson-Akademiet.
-Its objective is to promote understanding of other cultures and for literary free speech.
-The membership includes Norwegian and foreign scholars, authors, politicians and journalists.
-The organization's 2016 President is Kristenn Einarsson.
+The Norwegian Academy of Literature and Freedom of Expression (Det Norske Akademi for Litteratur og Ytringsfrihet) is a Norwegian institution founded by the poet Knut Ødegård in 2003 and also called Bjørnstjerne Bjørnson-Akademiet.
+Its objective is to promote understanding of other cultures and literary free speech.
+The membership includes Norwegian and foreign scholars, authors, politicians, and journalists.
+The organization's 2016 President was Kristenn Einarsson.

 The Bjørnson Prize

 The association annually awards the international (Bjørnsonprisen) which includes a cash award of 100,000 kroner (approximately €10,000).